dbmcclain/Astronomy/README.md

 **azel-to-hadec** _Az-ang El-ang &key lat = HA-ang, Dec-ang_

-**azel-to-radec** _Az-ang El-ang &key lon lat epoch = RA-ang, Dec-ang_ -- now, or for any stated epoch, at your observatory location.
+**azel-to-radec** _Az-ang El-ang &key lon lat epoch = RA-ang, Dec-ang_ -- now, or for any stated epoch and location.
+Default is now and your observatory location.
 ```
 ;; What is rising now in the East, with at least 40 deg elevation?
 (map-mult (#'to-ra #'to-dec)